 There’s an enormous amount of innovation taking place on the bitcoin network.

 Bitcoin itself is seen by many in the space as the secure base layer, and there are many “second layer” technologies being built on top of it.

-So my point is, it could be a very costly mistake to assume you’ve missed the boat, just because the price of bitcoin is high.
+So my point is, it could be a costly mistake to assume you’ve missed the boat just because the price of bitcoin is high.
 In my opinion, we are still VERY early.

-Many people who come into the crypto space for the first time, see the price of Bitcoin and think they’ve missed the boat.
-It’s very common.
-Then they see the low price of altcoins and think that that’s where the “next big opportunity” is.
+Unfortunately, many people who are new to the crypto space miss this because bitcoin is often perceived as “old news.”
+When that couldn’t be further from the truth.
+Then they see the low price of altcoins and believe that that’s where the “next big opportunity” is.

-Don’t get me wrong, investing in Bitcoin is risky too.
-But I personally believe it’s a far superior asset to any altcoin out there, and that we are still very early.
+Don’t get me wrong, investing in bitcoin can be risky too.
+All investments carry risk.
+But I believe bitcoin is a far superior asset to any altcoin out there and that we are still very early.

-On one hand, this may suit those who want to learn about some of the blockchain opportunities Charlie and Matt discuss, and potentially make money off of the altcoins they recommend.
+On the one hand, the service may suit those who want to learn about some of the opportunities Charlie and Matt discuss and potentially make money from the investments they recommend.

 In any case, what you decide to do is up to you.
-But hopefully what I’ve shared helps you make a more informed choice about joining, and if you want to share your thoughts or experience with the service, feel free to drop a comment below.
+But hopefully, what I’ve shared helps you make a more informed decision about what’s right for you.
+And if you want to share your thoughts or experience with the service, feel free to drop a comment below.